jboyle1990/RB-Prospect-Model/Project 2 readme.md

 ## Analysis 2 - Forecasting with our Trading Method

-The second part of our
+The second part of our analysis was building a forecasting model to predict underlying stock price and evaluate potential returns from our forecasts.
+We would also analyze our forecasted based trading against a technical trading strategy (moving average crossover).

 ### Model Specifications: